Irregular Brown Spots: Causes, Diagnosis & Treatment

 For specific conditions like melasma, your dermatologist might prescribe medications like topical corticosteroids or combination creams to help lighten dark spots.

 It’s important to note that the effectiveness of treatments can vary based on factors like the type of dark spots, their severity, and an individual’s skin type.
-Consulting a dermatologist is crucial to determine your condition’s most appropriate treatment.
+Consulting a dermatologist is crucial to determining your condition’s most appropriate treatment.

 Preventing dark spots on the skin involves a combination of protective measures, lifestyle choices, and skincare practices.